-- For efficient operation of WebAdmin, it is recommended to stop the Web server feature only during a scheduled maintenance period.
+- For efficient operation of WebAdmin, it is recommended that the Web server feature be stopped only during a scheduled maintenance period.

 - When WebAdmin is used to create and manage instances in a multiserver configuration, the Web server feature must be started and running on all servers at the same time.